Useful things to know about recursion

 1.2 Generative recursion

 Generative recursion covers cases where a recursive function produces new data for each recursive call.
 The input chosen for the next level of recursion will depend on the value of the data being processed.
-The most common examples of this are divide and conquer algorithms such as quicksort or binary search.
+The most common examples of this are divide and conquer algorithms such as quicksort and binary search.

 void quicksort(std::span<int> numbers) { if (numbers.size() <= 1) { return; } int pivot = numbers.back();